Engage 100 Experiences

 Experience Overview

 Designed for Music students to help establish community, healthy study habits, academic and career goals, and learn how to be a Seminole in the College of Music.
+This course is for Music majors.

 For more information contact Rachel E. Ward reward@fsu.edu, Dr. Joanna Hunt, jchunt@admin.fsu.edu at reward@fsu.edu